Team

 Nichole Donough – PhD student (2023–current)

-Co-supervised with Prof. Luc Brendonck (KU Leuven, Belgium), Prof. Nico Smit, and Prof. Victor Wepener (North-West University, South Africa), Nichole explores the complexities of multi-stressor environments, focusing on Nothobranchius killifish.
+Co-supervised together with Prof. Luc Brendonck (KU Leuven, Belgium), Prof. Nico Smit, and Prof. Victor Wepener (North-West University, South Africa), Nichole explores the complexities of multi-stressor environments, focusing on Nothobranchius killifish.
 Her research investigates how these species navigate the unique challenges of temporary pool systems across aridity gradients in southeast Africa.
 Nichole specifically focuses on the interplay between hydrological variation, parasite infestations, and chemical pollutants, examining their effects on killifish behaviour, reproduction, and survival, as well as their broader ecological implications.

 Lomarie Janse van Rensburg – PhD student (2023–present)

-Co-supervised with Prof. Luc Brendonck (KU Leuven, Belgium), Prof. Victor Wepener, and Prof. Nico Smit (North-West University, South Africa), Lomarie’s research focuses on the intricate dynamics of temporary pond ecosystems.
+Co-supervised together with Prof. Luc Brendonck (KU Leuven, Belgium), Prof. Victor Wepener, and Prof. Nico Smit (North-West University, South Africa), Lomarie’s research focuses on the intricate dynamics of temporary pond ecosystems.
 Her work explores the interactions between Nothobranchius furzeri, fairy shrimps, and other inhabitants of these ephemeral habitats, investigating how species relationships shift across climate-related gradients in southeast Africa.
 Lomarie seeks to elevate the ecological relevance of N. furzeri as a model system in ecotoxicology and chemical risk assessment, contributing to sustainable waterway management in South Africa.

 I’ve had the privilege of mentoring students on diverse research topics.
 If you’re a student or colleague passionate about exploring new ideas and keen to collaborate, I encourage you to reach out!
 Share a brief description of your interests and how they might align with the work we do—I’d love to discuss potential synergies.